cwendorf/Sourcebook/jamovi/data-analysis/paired.md

 7. Similarly, select other options that are important for you: "Mean Difference" will display the size of the difference between the two means; "Effect size" will display Cohen's d; and "Descriptives" will offer means and standard deviations for each variable.

 8. Updated output will automatically appear on the right side of the window.
-Output can be copied and pasted into other software for printing.

 <p align="center"><kbd><img src="paired3.png"></kbd></p>